rubengardner/workout-log/README.md

 Forms | Forms are populated with the correct data | PASS

 # Deployemnt
-Create new Heroku app
+To create a new Heroku app, you can follow these steps:

-    - Sign into Heroku
+- Sign into Heroku: Go to the Heroku website and sign in to your account.

-    - Select New
-    - Select create new app
+- Select New: Once you're logged in, navigate to your dashboard or the Heroku dashboard homepage.

+- Select Create New App: Look for the "New" button or link, usually located in the top right corner of the dashboard.
+Click on it to create a new app.

-    - Enter a relevant app name
+- Enter a relevant app name: In the app creation form, provide a name for your app.
+Choose a name that is descriptive and relevant to the project you're working on.

-    - Select appropriate region
-    - Select the create app button
+- Select the appropriate region: Heroku provides several regions where you can deploy your app.
+Choose the region that is closest to your target audience or where you prefer your app to be hosted.

+- Click the Create App button: Once you have filled in the necessary information, click the "Create App" button to create your new Heroku app.

-    - Commit and push all files to GitHub
+- Commit and push all files to GitHub: Ensure that all the files related to your project are committed and pushed to your GitHub repository.
+This step ensures that the latest code changes are available for deployment.

-    - In the deploy tab, go to the manual deploy sections and click deploy branch.
+- Deploy to Heroku: In your Heroku app dashboard, navigate to the "Deploy" tab.

+- Manual deploy: Scroll down to the "Manual deploy" section, where you'll find options to deploy your app from different branches.
+Select the branch you want to deploy.

+- Click the "Deploy Branch" button: Once you have chosen the branch, click on the "Deploy Branch" button.
+Heroku will start the deployment process and build your app using the provided code from the selected branch.

 # Credits